 -Fund infrastructure projects.
 Missouri's aging infrastructure results in major losses to our economy.
 It's also a matter of keeping people safe.

 -Invest in higher education.
 Missouri's two- and four-year colleges have suffered major cuts over subsequent years.
-There is no way Missouri can remain competitive without adequately funding our higher education institutions.
+There is no way that Missouri can remain competitive without adequately funding our higher education institutions.

--Respect workers and support legislation that protects their right to request fair wages and good working conditions.
+-Respect workers and support legislation that protects their rights to request fair wages and good working conditions.
 A strong middle class is key to bettering Missouri, and we must guarantee that we put policies in place that protect and grow the middle class.